Villanova-AI/villanova_developers/docs/villanova10/tutorials/solution/install-standard-demo.md

 sidebarDepth: 2
 ---

-# Entando Standard Banking Demo
+# Villanova Standard Banking Demo

-This tutorial guides you through installing a demonstration application using a set of Entando Bundles and the Entando Hub.
+This tutorial guides you through installing a demonstration application using a set of Villanova Bundles and the Villanova Hub.
 The solution template includes:

 - Microservices
 - Micro frontends
 - Multiple pages
 - CMS content

-This exercise showcases how Entando Bundles can be used to:
+This exercise showcases how Villanova Bundles can be used to:

-- Quickly install and create functionality in an Entando Application
+- Quickly install and create functionality in an Villanova Application
 - Enable packaged business capabilities (PBCs)
 - Allow developers to reuse full-stack operations via bundles